-Fractures of the hand and fingers are extremely common.
-The metacarpals or fingers are more commonly fractured.
-Fractures can result from any type of injury such as direct trauma, a fall, or in contact sports.
+Hand and wrist fractures are some of the most common injuries.
+The metacarpals and fingers are more commonly fractured.
+These fractures can result from different types, such as direct trauma, a fall, or contact sports.

-What are the Signs and Symptoms of a Fracture?
+What Are the Signs and Symptoms of Hand & Wrist Fracture?

 When the fracture is severe, it can visibly cause the bones to deform and the fingers to look abnormal.
 Sometimes the finger will appear shorter than usual.
 Broken wrist bones will also limit the person from forming a fist.
 When the fifth metacarpal is fractured, it causes a particular ‘boxer’s fracture’ that appears as a bowing or depressed knuckle.
 Symptoms can get worse if you do not get the proper treatment.

-The signs and symptoms of a fracture will usually lead to the provisional diagnosis of a fracture, but further tests will be needed to confirm it.
-X-rays are the imaging tests of choice that will most certainly detect a broken bone.
+The signs and symptoms of a fracture will usually lead to the diagnosis of a fracture, but further tests will be needed to confirm hand and wrist fractures.
+X-rays are the imaging tests that will most certainly detect distal radius fractures.

 How Are Fractures of the Hand Treated?